ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_Spring/en.md

 ### Mappool information

 1. Each group has four mappools, and each group uses one mappool per round.
-2. Each mappool consists of 7 beatmaps that will all be played under [FreeMod](/wiki/Gameplay/Game_modifier#freemod) conditions.
-This means that there is a unique FreeMod bracket.
+2. Each mappool consists of 7 beatmaps that will all be played under [Free Mod](/wiki/Gameplay/Game_modifier#freemod) conditions.
+This means that there is a unique Free Mod bracket.
 3. The type of beatmap included in the mappool is not fixed.

 ### Scheduling information